brickhousewindow/confluence-xml-export-converter/README.md

 Then run the next script to create an importable set of files for the application.
 Example for wikijs:
 `cat export.yml | perl towikijs.pl`

+## Intermediate yaml
+The script xml_to_yml.pl outputs the space structure contained inside a yaml file.
+The structure already contains the space tree compared to the flat xml export.
+All attachments from inside the attachments folder are include inside the yaml file base64 encoded.